Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all. Want to know the best way to see Paris?

 1. Rue de Rivoli in the 1st to 4th arrondissement

-This is just one of those must see streets in Paris.
-Stretching from the Place de la Concorde to the Place de l’Hôtel de Ville, Rue de Rivoli offers a blend of grandeur and charm.
+This is just one of those must-see streets in Paris.
+Stretching from the Place de la Concorde to the Place de l’Hôtel de Ville, Rue de Rivoli is a great example of a Haussmann-style boulevard.

-Every time I’m in Paris, I head to Café Kitsuné for a chai tea latte, Angelina Paris for a decadent hot chocolate and shop at Astier de Villatte for their handmade Parisian ceramics.
+Every time I’m in Paris, I head to Café Kitsuné for a chai tea latte, Angelina Paris for a decadent hot chocolate and shop at Astier de Villatte for their handmade Parisian ceramics all can be found on this busy boulevard.

 2. Place Vendôme in 1st arrondissement